Theoretical modeling of approximate universality of tidally deformed neutron stars: Introduction and summary

 \subsection{Summary of this work}

 \begin{widetext}

 \end{widetext}

 We conduct a comprehensive, theoretical study on the approximate universality of NSs.
-Our approach employs a semi-analytic relativistic stellar interior model, called a modified Tolman~VII model~\cite{Posada:2022lij,Jiang:2019vmf}, and solve the tidal perturbations based on the post-Minkowskian expansion, thereby deriving the universal Love relations among the tidal deformabilities of nonrotating NSs: \begin{widetext}
+Our approach employs a semi-analytic relativistic stellar interior model, referred to as a modified Tolman~VII model~\cite{Posada:2022lij,Jiang:2019vmf}, and solves the tidal perturbations based on the post-Minkowskian expansion.
+We semi-analytically derive the universal Love relations among the tidal deformabilities of nonrotating NSs by solving tidal perturbations on the Tolman~VII solution~\cite{PhysRev.55.364}, which is a particular case of the modified Tolman~VII model: \begin{widetext}

 and